Nsustain/nsustain.com/README.md

 ## 2. How to set up a production server

-We have two ways of setting up a production server:
-(a) Docker Compose way and (b) Kubernetes way.
+There are two options for setting up a production server: (a) the Docker Compose method and (b) the Kubernetes method.
-You can use either way if you have a preference of one over the other, but we generally recommend Docker Compose.
+You can choose either one depending on your preference, but we generally recommend Docker Compose.

-If you want your website to be highly available and therefore are willing to provision two or more servers to host it, then Kubernetes would be perfect for you.
-If you're trying to run your website on a single host, then we personally like Docker Compose because it just feels faster to deploy and easier to maintain because Docker Compose tends to have less configs to take care of compared to Kubernetes.
+If you want your website to be highly available and are willing to set up multiple servers to host it, Kubernetes would be a good choice.
+On the other hand, if you only need to run your website on a single host, Docker Compose may be a better option because it is typically faster to deploy and easier to maintain due to fewer configuration requirements compared to
+Kubernetes.

 <br>